chocolatetoothpaste/camino/README.md

         methods: [ ]
     }

-request.request --- the request string that was used for matching.
+request.path --- the request string that was used for matching.

 request.params --- an object, key-value pair of data extracted from the URLs.